Magoc-s/Magoc-s.github.io/index.md

 ## About the College

-The ANU School of Engineering is part of the [ANU College of Engineering, Computing & Cybernetics (CECC)]( https://cecs.anu.edu.au/) which is also home to the [ANU School of Computing](https://comp.anu.edu.au/) and [ANU School of Cybernetics.](https://cybernetics.anu.edu.au)
+The ANU School of Engineering is part of the [ANU College of Engineering, Computing & Cybernetics (CECC)]( https://cecs.anu.edu.au/) which is home to the [ANU School of Engineering](https://eng.anu.edu.au/), [ANU School of Computing](https://comp.anu.edu.au/) and [ANU School of Cybernetics.](https://cybernetics.anu.edu.au)